Where did I go: Helsinki and Tallinn

 There are many other highlights I haven’t listed above – the Tallinn Design District, the Helsinki Chapel of Silence, Helsinki Cathedral, Alexander Nevsky Cathedral in Tallinn, the list goes on.
 There will be many posts over the coming weeks on all these and more.

 Have you been to Helsinki or Tallinn?
-What were your favourite parts?
+What did you like best?
 Please leave comment below and let me know.

 This post is part of the WeeklyPostCard at Two Traveling Texans